-- □ Maintain the structure and exterior of the property. - □ Fit smoke alarms on every floor and carbon monoxide alarms in rooms with appliances using solid fuels - such as coal and wood - and make sure they are working at the start of your tenancy.
-If they are not there, ask your landlord to install them. - □ Deal with any problems with the water, electricity and gas supply - □ Maintain any appliances and furniture they have supplied. - □ Carry out most repairs.
-If something is not working, report it to your landlord or agent as soon as you can. - □ Arrange an annual gas safety check by a Gas Safe engineer (where there are any gas appliances). - □ Give at least 24 hours notice of visits for things like repairs the landlord cannot walk in whenever they like. - Get a licence for the property if it is a licensable property. - □ Ensure the property is at a minimum of EPC energy efficiency band E (unless a valid exemption applies).
+- □ Maintain the structure and exterior of the property. - □ Ensure the property is free from serious hazards from the start of and throughout your tenancy. - □ Fit smoke alarms on every floor and carbon monoxide alarms in rooms with appliances using solid fuels - such as coal and wood - and make sure they are working at the start of your tenancy.
+If they are not there, ask your landlord to install them. - Deal with any problems with the water, electricity and gas supply. - □ Maintain any appliances and furniture they have supplied. - □ Carry out most repairs.
+If something is not working, report it to your landlord or agent as soon as you can. - Arrange an annual gas safety check by a Gas Safe engineer (where there are any gas appliances). - □ Give at least 24 hours notice of visits for things like repairs the landlord cannot walk in whenever they like. - Get a licence for the property if it is a licensable property. - □ Ensure the property is at a minimum of EPC energy efficiency band E (unless a valid exemption applies).

-And also the landlord should...
+The landlord should...